-Lately lots of my favorite foodies (like CheeseSlave) have been taking about a jello, and I am just thrilled for a wiggly jiggly revival, especially when I can pass it off as part of my nutritious diet.
+Recently I discovered that finger jello doesn't have to be a junk food; and I am just thrilled for a wiggly jiggly revival, especially when I can pass it off as part of my nutritious diet.

 I remember J-E-L-L-O from my junk food days – from shapely molds with suspended fruit cocktail to a bowlful topped with Cool Whip.
 Sometimes we skipped the prep, and just dipped our stained red fingers in to the sugary powder – admittedly a bit disgusting – but all fun nonetheless.
 Who knew one of the most iconic American desserts could easily morph into a nutrient dense health food!

 When it's from healthy, grass fed animals, gelatin is a wonderfully nutritious and versatile ingredient.
 Gelatin is made when the collagen from skin and bones of animals is melted down, making the proteins soluble in hot water.

 The presence of gelatin is why a good bone broth or homemade soup will gel when chilled.
 According to the Weston Price Foundation, gelatin helps to strengthen cartilage, bones, teeth, and hair as well as benefit skin, digestive tract, immune system, heart and muscles.
 The digestive benefits almost justify jello in being such a popular hospital food – now if only we could get the medical cafeterias to make it from scratch with healthy ingredients!